Aamir377300/testforbranch/README.md

 cp .env.example .env
 ```

-This is created a .env in the root folder of the backend which is contains this automatically
+This is created a .env in the root folder of the backend which is contains this

 ```env
 MONGODB_URI=